vhub-team/native-db/functions/0x39BE7CEA8D9CC8E6.md

 # NETSHOPPING::NET_GAMESERVER_CHECKOUT_START

 ## Summary
-Start the checkout of all items pending to be paid for.
+Start the checkout of all items pending to be paid for

 ## Parameters
 * **INT** transactionId